Neonatal abstinence syndrome (NAS)

 How is your baby tested for NAS?

-Your baby’s provider can use these tests to see if he has NAS:
+Your baby’s provider can use these tests to see if your baby has NAS:

-- Neonatal abstinence scoring system.
-This system gives points for each NAS symptom depending on how severe it is.
+- NAS scoring system.
+With this system, your baby’s provider uses points to grade how severe your baby’s withdrawal is.
 Your baby’s provider uses the score to decide what kind of treatment your baby needs.

-- Meconium test.
+- Urine and meconium tests to check for drugs.
 Meconium is your baby’s first bowel movement.

 How is NAS treated?